 What we often overlook, however, is how the ingredients in our makeup can affect our skin.
 "There are more potential problematic ingredients in skincare than there are in makeup products," explains esthetician Renée Rouleau.
 "They’ve come a long way with makeup formulas."
 That said, there do exist several breakout-causing ingredients that the makeup industry hasn't yet phased out of its formulas, and estheticians say to beware.

 "Make sure your products are noncomedogenic, which means it was developed not to clog pores or cause breakouts," advises Bella Schneider, CEO and founder of Bella Schneider Beauty.
-When choosing foundation, look for water-based formulas, acne-fighting ingredients like salicylic acid, and mineral makeup that protects the skin against free radicals and UV exposure, adds Erin Wassum, esthetician at the Obagi Skin Health Institute.
+When choosing foundation, look for water-based formulas, acne-fighting ingredients like salicylic acid, and mineral makeup that protects the skin against free radicals and UV exposure, adds Erin Wassum, formerly an esthetician at the Zo Skin Center by Zein Obagi.

-This chemical gives powders their shimmery, lacquered finish, but it has been linked to cystic acne.
+This chemical gives powders their shimmery, lacquered finish, but it may cause irritation, potentially leading to acne as well.
 So if you see these two words on a product's ingredient list, proceed with caution.
-Instead, choose Alima Pure's skin-benefiting Pressed Foundation with Rosehip Antioxidant Complex ($34).
+Instead, choose Alima Pure's skin-benefiting Pressed Foundation with Rosehip Antioxidant Complex ($38).

 Artificial fragrances and colors certainly help make a product look and smell appealing, but our experts agree they can be extremely irritating, exacerbating skin sensitivity and clogging pores.
 Instead go the natural route with 100% Pure's Fruit Dyed Makeup, which looks and smells delicious, all thanks to plant-based ingredients.